Seldszar/gunsen/README.md

   }),
 );

-// Create a sub-logger with the given metadata const sub = logger.child({ username: "Seldszar" });
+// Creates a sub-logger with the given metadata const sub = logger.child({ username: "Seldszar" });

-// Outputs: "error: Lorem ipsum dolor sit amet." logger.error("I don't have metadata.");
+// Outputs: "error: I don't have metadata." logger.error("I don't have metadata.");

 // Outputs: "info: Hello from this user! {"username":"Seldszar"}"